rabestro/sololearn-challenges/OneLinersRuby.md

 # OneLiners solutions in Ruby

 There is Ruby's #OneLiners solutions for Sololearn Code Coach challenges.
-All of the solutions has passed all tests in Sololearn.
+All of the solutions have passed the tests in Sololearn.

 ## Easy